DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 We do not test for uniqueness because multiple providers can have the same number.

 For example, one organisation may be registered in Publish twice, once for primary courses and once for secondary courses.
-Whilst we prefer that providers do not do this, we can’t ensure the UKPRN is unique until we have reconciled the duplicate organisations.
+Whilst we prefer that providers do not do this, we cannot ensure the UKPRN is unique until we have reconciled the duplicate organisations.
 #### Accredited provider

-‘Is the organisation an accredited body?’ is a required question.
+‘Is the organisation an accredited provider?’ is a required question.
 If the user does not answer the question, we show the error message:

 > Select if the organisation is an accredited provider